oddsqrl/randolf/Game-Design/Technical Design.md

 Runs the gameloop.

 **UIScript : MonoBehaviour**:
+Has UI functionalities, such as quit, setting values.
 Calls SceneManager.

 **SceneManager : MonoBehaviour**:
 Manages scene loading screen + switching.

+**GameData : ScriptableObject**:
+Contains the game settings
+Keeps track of the game time logic

 ## Game-optimisation
 If the game has trouble performing on the expected system requirements we must look at these things and possibly optimise them.